INTRODUCTION

 John the Evangelist was an eyewitness to the events that happened at Jesus’ crucifixion because he was present there with Mary, the mother of Jesus.
 He assures that he saw what he has recorded.
 His purpose for this recording was to increase our faith in Jesus.

-(36) All this happened to fulfill the words of Scripture, Not one of his bones shall be broken.
+(36) All this happened to fulfil the words of Scripture, Not one of his bones shall be broken

 John here quotes Zechariah 12:10.